 Treatment of swimmers/surfer’s shoulder at Sydney Shoulder Clinic is tailored to each individual, with the aim of addressing any muscle imbalance and improving shoulder strength and flexibility.

 In the early stages, resistance band programs are typically used to assist with external rotation strengthening and helping to stabilize the scapular.
-This may then be followed by weight machines, free weights and stretching as advised by your physiotherapist.
+This may then be followed by rotator cuff strengthening exercises weight machines that include free weights and stretching as advised by your physiotherapist.

 Most individuals respond well to treatment, and within a few weeks you should be able to resume normal activity and gradually return to swimming as your rehabilitation progresses.
 Occasionally, subacromial corticosteroids used to supplement physical therapy.